Scores Of People In Puerto Rico Remain Without Shelter, Power Days After 6.4 Quake

 And for many of those without electricity, it's not clear when the power will come back on.
 Several power plants on the island have been damaged by seismic activity.

-Jose Ortiz, the head of PREPA, the Puerto Rico Electric Power Authority, told CBS News on Thursday that a power plant in Guayanilla, roughly a 30-minute drive west of Ponce, "will be out for probably over a year."
+Jose Ortiz, the head of PREPA, told CBS News on Thursday that a power plant in Guayanilla, roughly a 30-minute drive west of Ponce, "will be out for probably over a year."

 Ortiz told CBS that he has requested a specialized generator capable of producing 500 megawatts of electricity from FEMA, which is about half of what the plant could provide if it were fully operational.